 Some countries, instead of using plastic containers for beverages or food, are switching to glass bottles or paper cartons, both of which emit more carbon to produce than plastic, which is more recyclable than either of those alternatives.
 Moreover, the US is one of the most productive countries at using plastic waste to produce products such as clothing, cabinetry, and shoes.

 Per the article, “Ten Million Tons of Trash Floating in the Pacific,” written by Frosty Wooldridge, found on the website for Independent News, every hour humans toss 2.5 million pieces of plastic into the oceans; and 46,000 pieces of plastic float on every square mile of ocean!
 Wooldridge also goes on to write that many of our beaches are heavily littered with pieces of plastic.
 Even beaches of the remote Galapagos Islands suffer from plastic pollution.

-Moreover, plastic gill nets and monofilament lines wreak havoc on water dwelling animals, essentially strangling them to death.
-It appears parts of the world are becoming a plasticized refuse dump toxic to most living things.
+Moreover, plastic gill nets and monofilament lines wreak havoc on water-dwelling animals, essentially strangling them to death.
+It appears parts of the world are becoming plasticized refuse dumps toxic to most living things.